-- Verification Results chart displays the share of failed and passed verification tests, and tests that completed with warnings.
+- The Verification Results chart displays the share of failed and passed verification tests, and tests that completed with warnings.

-- Assessment Criteria table lists criteria used in the report to assess the Hyper-V infrastructure, and shows the assessment results.
+- The Assessment Criteria table lists criteria used in the report to assess the Hyper-V infrastructure, and shows the assessment results.

-- Optimization tables show detailed assessment result for each criterion and provides recommendations on how to improve infrastructure configuration.
+- The Optimization tables show detailed assessment result for each criterion and provides recommendations on how to improve infrastructure configuration.

 The report takes into account the following criteria when analyzing Hyper-V configuration: